“I was Transformed by my Mentor”

 After months of my dodging lessons, my Binti Mentor followed up with me and persuaded me to come back.
 That was when my mind started to change and I began to transform.
 Things that we were taught about changing our lives made me interested in knowing more.
 Lessons such as being my own advocate and being proactive not reactive about issues totally changed my perception toward the Binti classes.

-Mentoring transformed me from a disobedient girl to an attentive and kinder one.
-Changing from a stubborn girl to a smart and focused one helped me to perform better in my studies.
+Mentoring transformed me to an attentive and kinder person.
+Changing from being stubborn to a smart and focused helped me to perform better in my studies.

 As a young girl, Binti Shupavu helped me to make better decisions and taught me how to claim my rights in a well-mannered way instead of being aggressive.
 The lessons exposed me to several ways to ask for help whenever I am need.
 With the challenges I went through at home and at school, Binti became a comforting place for me.
 It taught me to be resilient in difficult situations.